 The characteristics of sounds also change based on the environment in which they exist.
 For instance, shouting in a cave will cause your voice to bounce off the walls, floors, and ceilings, creating an echo effect.
 The room model setting of spatial sound reproduces these reflections to place sounds in a particular audio environment.
 You can use this setting to match the user's actual location for simulation of sounds in that space to create a more immersive audio experience.

-Because the general principle of HoloLens is to ground holograms into the real world, most sounds from holograms should be spatialized.
-Naturally, there are CPU and memory budget considerations, but you can use 10-12 spatial sound voices while using less than ~12% of the CPU (~70% of one of the four cores).
+Because the general principle of mixed reality is to ground holograms in the user's physical world or virtual environment, most sounds from holograms should be spatialized.
+On HoloLens, there are naturally CPU and memory budget considerations, but you can use 10-12 spatial sound voices there while using less than ~12% of the CPU (~70% of one of the four cores).
 Recommended use for spatial sound voices include:

 It is also important to note that while blending standard stereo sounds with spatial sound can be effective in creating realistic environments, the stereo sounds should be relatively quiet to leave room for the subtle aspects of spatial sound, such as reflections (distance cues) that can be difficult to hear in a noisy environment.

-Window's spatial sound engine only supports 48k samplerate for playback.
-Most middleware programs, like Unity, will automatically convert sound files into the supported format, but when using Windows Audio APIs directly please match the format of the content to the format supported by the effect.
+Windows' spatial sound engine only supports a 48k sample rate for playback.
+Most middleware, such as Unity, will automatically convert sound files into the supported format, but when using Windows Audio APIs directly please match the format of the content to the format supported by the effect.